PurpleTree HR logo

 • Performance record (objective and measurable)

-• Length of service, such as last in, first out (LIFO), though this should not be the sole criterion
+• Length of service (LIFO), though not as the sole criterion

-• Flexibility and adaptability to new roles or working methods
+• Flexibility and adaptability to new roles or methods

 Criteria You Must Never Use

-Selection based on any of the following grounds will be treated as automatically unfair dismissal under the Unfair Dismissals Acts 1977–2015:
+Selection based on any of the following is automatically unfair dismissal:

 • Trade union membership or activity

-• Pregnancy, maternity leave, or any other family-related leave
+• Pregnancy, maternity leave, or any family-related leave

-• Age, disability, race, gender, religion, or any other characteristic protected under the Employment Equality Acts 1998–2015
+• Age, disability, race, gender, religion, or any protected characteristic

 Document everything.
-Score each employee in the selection pool against your criteria using a written matrix.
-If challenged at the WRC, this documentation will be your primary defence.
+Score each employee against your criteria using a written matrix.
+This will be your primary defence at the WRC.

 Consultation is not a box-ticking exercise.
-It is a legal obligation.
-The employee must be given a genuine opportunity to put forward alternatives to redundancy before a final decision is made.
-At a minimum, consultation should include:
+The employee must have a genuine opportunity to propose alternatives before a final decision is made.

-1. At-risk meeting: Inform the employee they are at risk of redundancy, the reason, and the timeline.
-Provide this in writing.
+1. At-risk meeting: Inform the employee they are at risk, provide the reason and timeline in writing.

-2. Consultation meetings: Hold at least one (ideally two) formal meetings to explore alternatives such as redeployment, reduced hours, voluntary redundancy, or a change of role.
+2. Consultation meetings: Hold at least one (ideally two) meetings to explore alternatives such as redeployment, reduced hours, or voluntary redundancy.

-3. Right to be accompanied: The employee is entitled to bring a colleague or trade union representative to any consultation meeting.
+3. Right to be accompanied: The employee can bring a colleague or trade union representative.

-4. Outcome meeting: If redundancy proceeds, confirm the decision in writing, setting out the reasons, notice entitlements, and redundancy payment calculation.
+4. Outcome meeting: Confirm the decision in writing with reasons, notice entitlements, and payment calculation.

-WRC adjudicators consistently emphasise that consultation must happen before the decision is made, not as an announcement of a decision already taken.
-Even technically sound redundancies have been found unfair purely on the basis of inadequate consultation.
+WRC adjudicators consistently emphasise that consultation must happen before the decision is made.
+Even technically sound redundancies have been found unfair due to inadequate consultation.

 Step 5: Consider Suitable Alternative Employment

-If the employee unreasonably refuses a genuine offer of suitable alternative employment, they may lose their entitlement to statutory redundancy pay.
-Document the offer and the employee’s response in writing.
+If the employee unreasonably refuses a genuine offer, they may lose their entitlement to statutory redundancy pay.
+Document the offer and response in writing.

-Always check the employee’s contract of employment, as contractual notice may exceed the statutory minimum, and you must provide whichever is greater.
-Payment in lieu of notice is permissible where the contract allows it.
+Always check the contract of employment, as contractual notice may exceed the statutory minimum.
+You must provide whichever is greater.
+Payment in lieu is permissible where the contract allows it.

 • 2 weeks’ gross pay for each year of continuous service